 - Poor posture including head, neck, and shoulders.

 - Grinding or clenching your teeth (also called bruxism)

-- Sleep-disordered breathing occurring when your airway collapses while you’re asleep blocking your breathing. the lower jaw’s instinct is to clamp down or thrust forward in an attempt to open the airway
+- Sleep-disordered breathing occurring when your airway collapses while you’re asleep blocking your breathing, people instinctively clamp down the lower jaw or thrust it forward in an in an attempt to open the airway

 - Arthritis: Arthritis can occur in any joint, including the TMJ